Alexander Yevstifeyev: Head of Mari El

-On 6 April 2017, by the decree of the President of Russia, he was appointed as acting Head of the Mari El Republic.
+On 6 April 2017, by the decree of the President of Russia, he was appointed acting Head of the Mari El Republic.

 On 19 May 2017, Yevstifeyev declared his intent to run for the position of the Head of the Republic.
-Despite the fact that he is a non-partisan, he participated in the primaries of United Russia for the party nomination.
+Despite the fact that he was a non-partisan, he participated in the primaries of United Russia for the party nomination.
 Yevstifeyev was supported by the Communist Party.

 On 10 September 2017, Yevstifeyev won the election in a landslide victory, gaining 88.27% of the votes.

 On 21 September he assumed the position of Head of the Mari El Republic.

-May 10, 2022 announced his resignation.
+On 10 May 2022 announced his resignation.

-Personal life
+Personal life and death

-Yevstifeyev is married, with two sons.
+Yevstifeyev was married, with two sons.
 His wife is named Yulia.
 His eldest son, Artyom, is a graduate of the Moscow Academy of Law and works as an assistant to the special prosecutor.
 His younger son Alexander is a student at the law faculty of Moscow State University.

+Yevstifeyev died on 9 September 2024, at the age of 66.